mirzu/headless-training-book/3_0-intro-to-nodejs.md

 ## Why is PHP & Drupal bad at handling concurrency?

 Drupal has a large memory foot print.
 You might need to allocate 100mb just to serve some JSON.

-> Exaggerated
+> Exaggerated.
+Kinda.

 However, everything happens in order.
 Each IO operation blocks all subsequent ones.
 A _100ms_ request to the DB will block process execution.

 ### Why not write non-blocking, event-driven PHP?